-Welcome to part two of our blog series “Unsung Heroes,” lifting up Black leaders around the world for Black History Month.
+Welcome back to our blog series “Unsung Heroes,” lifting up Black leaders around the world for Black History Month—continued from February 2021!
 Because of my extensive travel experience and the ways those travels influenced my life, worldview, and career, I find it important to not only lift up Black American voices during this month, but Black voices from around the world.
 This is consistent with my perspective that we are celebrating Black History Month and not just African American history month.
 Stick with us this month to learn about some relatively unknown, uncelebrated Black heroes.

 Dr. Cheikh Anta Diop (1923–1986) was a Senegalese physicist, anthropologist, philosopher and historian who advocated for pan-Africanism and a higher — more accurate — view of African civilizations throughout his personal and professional life.
 His scientific research on African history has had a ripple effect on the African diaspora over the decades and remains relevant today — and his work has had an incredible influence on my life and work.
 Let’s dive deeper into Diop’s life and career to learn how he can provide inspiration and information for our work today.